 Dr. Abbasi started her career in 1981 in Silicon Valley as a design engineer for AMD and rapidly progressed holding a series of diverse executive management positions in fortune 500 companies in fields ranging from engineering, manufacturing, quality assurance and reliability, international business development and customer satisfaction.
 This rich experience has given her unique capabilities, knowledge and understanding to think outside the box in multiple cultures, challenging situations and in times of crisis.
-This led Dr. Abbasi to form the eWorldwide Group in 2001, a dynamic consortium of 37 companies, universities and organisations, providing multiple services and solutions focused in two primary areas: sustainable development and security.
+This led Dr. Abbasi to form the eWorldwide Group in 2001, a dynamic consortium of 37 companies, universities and organizations, providing multiple services and solutions focused in two primary areas: sustainable development and security.

-As Chairperson of the e Worldwide Group, Dr. Abbasi is using her vast international experience and knowledge, along with her contacts to leverage best practices to develop unique multi-sector multi-stakeholder partnerships.
+As Chairperson of the eWorldwide Group, Dr. Abbasi is using her vast international experience and knowledge, along with her contacts to leverage best practices to develop unique multisector multistakeholder partnerships.
 She has successfully created strategies and initiatives that integrate policies and promote innovation to focus on ‘win-win’ scenarios, thus laying the foundations for sustainable knowledge economies.
 Dr. Abbasi advocates that the only way to develop a truly resilient knowledge economy is to engage local SMEs, preparing them with holistic capabilities to promote entrepreneurship and innovation and build an inclusive society.
-This has directly benefited local economies resulting in sustainable socio-economic development, harmonised within local context.
+This has directly benefited local economies resulting in sustainable socioeconomic development, harmonized within local context.
 Furthermore, she is creatively using ICTs to support the inclusion of people with disabilities and bridge the digital gender divide with practical and culturally sensitive solutions along with the inclusion for all.
 She is of the view that sustainably empowering women with knowledge and the ability to be economically independent will allow women to gain reliable access to food.
 This will sustainably tackle malnutrition and create a holistic model for ensuring safer healthier lives across all stages of life for mothers, infants and the girls of reproductive age.

-Dr. Abbasi has been a member of various UN agencies over the past 10 years and works very closely with Governments across the world, specifically focusing on the Millennium Development Goals (MDGs), alongside working on multiple elements of safety and security.
+Dr. Abbasi has been a member of various UN agencies over the past 12 years and works very closely with Governments across the world, focusing on achieving the Sustainable Development Goals (SDGs).
 In 2009, Dr. Abbasi was invited by the WHO to be part of the international organizing committee for the first global forum on medical devices to build a better understanding of the role that technology can play in improving the lives of people with special needs.
 This resulted in her developing an innovative concept to holistically address the challenges of people with special needs and to ensure their inclusion in society by the creation and implementation of the Assistive Technology Centre (ATC).
 Subsequently, in 2010, she also developed a concept to reduce maternal and infant mortality rates by using ICT’s for delivering knowledge and awareness at the grassroots level.
 This was endorsed by the department of Making Pregnancy Safer, at the WHO.
 In response to the high mortality rate in children caused by infectious diseases, she developed a multi-dimensional school health initiative that targets ‘Preventing Avoidable Deaths from Infectious Diseases (PADID).
 This was endorsed by UNICEF in 2011 and is currently being implemented in Asia and Africa.
 More recently, as member of the Ebola Steering Committee in Nigeria, she established the first purpose built Infectious Disease Control Centre (IDCC) in Kaduna State, the first in West Africa.

 Also as a member of the International Telecommunication Union’s (ITU) High Level Experts Group (HLEG) for Cybersecurity, she is working on defining national level security strategies and policies for cybercrime and security.
 In this context, Dr. Abbasi authored the concept paper for ‘Child Online Protection’ (COP), focused on protecting children from the dangers of the internet.
 In June 2008, the ITU’s Secretary General, Dr. Hamadoun Toure, subsequently endorsed and adopted this concept and it is now a global strategic initiative for the ITU and its member nations.

 Subsequently, she joined hands with UNESCO in 2010, to help support and drive the ‘power of peace’ initiative.
-Recognising the impact of the digital society on youth, she founded and championed the creation of an international network of ‘Global Cyber Ambassadors for Peace’ (GCAP).
+Recognizing the impact of the digital society on youth, she founded and championed the creation of an international network of ‘Global Cyber Ambassadors for Peace’ (GCAP).
 This network engages school children from around the world to embrace the ‘concept of understanding, peace, tolerance and respect’.
 In March 2010, Dr. Abbasi was awarded the Ibn Khaldun Award for Excellence for promoting understanding between global cultures by the UK Ministry of Communities and Local Government.